graphia-app/graphia-app.github.io/guide/section2/2_first_start_up.md

 By default extended tool tips are displayed when the mouse is hovered over elements of the user interface.
 These can be disabled via the Options window.

 ![]({{ site.baseurl }}/guide/assets/s2-3.png)
-_Hover over menu item or question mark symbols to display more information about a feature._
+<div class="caption">Hover over menu item or question mark symbols to display more information about a feature.</div>

 ## Setting Layout Preferences